devguilhermy/notesaur/README.md

 -   [ ] Database
 -   [ ] Multi-factor authentication
 -   [ ] Note sharing
+-   [ ] Keyword mapping for labels/notebooks and for all
 -   [ ] Desktop widgets like Sticky Notes

 ### Improve